 You would be wise to consider shopping around for the best Vermont homeowners insurance coverage for your house and property.
-Trusted Choice® independent member agents will help you compare multiple homeowners insurance companies and can find the right solution for your coverage needs.
+Use our independent agent matching system to find the best insurance plan in your area.

 - National yearly premium average: $1,132

 - 41st most expensive premium in the US

 The most recent information available as of 2017 from the Insurance Information Institute shows that Vermont's average premium costs are $844, which is considerably lower than the national average.

 Many home owners start with a standard policy, then have it custom tailored for their needs.
 Adjustments may include adding some additional coverage options or adjusting deductibles.

 In order to make a good choice, it may be helpful to consider some typical risks and hazards affecting Vermont.

 Number of Catastrophes in Vermont and the US

 - National number of catastrophes: 19,033